 What does that say about me, that [my husband] doesn’t want to have sex with me?
 There must be something terribly wrong with me.
 Everywhere I look, every lesson on sex or article , tells me that men want and need sex.
 They think about it 10 times an hour.
 Why hasn’t anyone ever wanted me?
 What is wrong with me?

 The shame of admitting that your husband doesn’t want sex with you can be more overwhelming than the hope that anyone can help.

 And I honestly don’t know what to say to these women.
 I know there are things like their husband needs to lose weight, get his testosterone levels checked, he needs to follow the same scriptures about refusal that we give to wives, but it’s harder in these cases.
 Because the wives have this shame that their husband doesn’t want to be with them, and the husbands generally don’t want to acknowledge the issue, let alone deal with, because they have their own stigma.
 In societies view, what kind of man would pass down sex with a wife who wants it?
 I’m sure he doesn’t want people to think he’s “less of a man”.
 So, the advice, the counsel, the bible verses never reach his heart, because it’s too guarded against his own pain.

 5. So, why am I writing a post when I don’t have an answer?

 I guess to break some of the stereotypes.
 To take away some of the stigma.
 So that they can feel more comfortable about seeking help, and more people will be willing to help them.

 What can you do?
 When you hear this stereotype, challenge it.
-Say you read a stat saying that 11% of women are being refused.
-Say that it’s not only men.
-Say that some women want sex more than their husband.
+Tell them that you read a stat saying that 11% of women are being refused.
+Challenge the belief that it’s not only men.
+Share that some women want sex more than their husband.
 Do it so that your sisters can get the help they need to work towards the marriage God wants for them.